Estonia: National Awakening

-The Estonian national awakening began in the 1850s as several leading figures started promoting an Estonian national identity among the general populace.
-Widespread farm buyouts by Estonians and the resulting rapidly growing class of land-owning farmers provided the economic basis for the formation of this new "Estonian identity".
-In 1857, Johann Voldemar Jannsen started publishing the first successful Estonian-language weekly newspaper, and began popularising the denomination of oneself as eestlane (Estonian).
-The first nationwide movements formed, such as a campaign to establish an Estonian-language secondary school, the founding of the Society of Estonian Literati and the Estonian Students' Society, and the first national song festival, held in 1869 in Tartu.
-The national epic Kalevipoeg was published in 1862, and 1870 saw the first performances of Estonian theatre.
+By the 1850s, several leading figures were promoting an Estonian national identity among the general populace.
+Widespread farm buyouts by Estonians and the resulting rapidly growing class of land-owning farmers provided the economic basis for the political affirmation of the Estonian identity.
+In 1857, Johann Voldemar Jannsen started publishing one of the first successful circulating Estonian-language weekly newspapers, Perno Postimees, and began popularising the denomination of oneself as eestlane (Estonian).
+Schoolmaster Carl Robert Jakobson and clergyman Jakob Hurt became leading figures in a nationalist movement, encouraging Estonian farmers to take pride in their language and ethnic Estonian identity.

+The first nationwide movements formed in the 1860s, such as a campaign to establish the Estonian language Alexander School, the founding of the Society of Estonian Literati and the Estonian Students' Society, and the first national song festival, held in 1869 in Tartu.
+Linguistic reforms helped to develop the Estonian language.
+The national epic Kalevipoeg was published in 1857, and 1870 saw the first performances of Estonian theatre.
 In 1878 a major split happened in the national movement.
-The moderate wing led by Jakob Hurt focused on development of culture and Estonian education, while the radical wing led by Carl Robert Jakobson started demanding increased political and economical rights.
+The moderate wing led by Hurt focused on development of culture and Estonian education, while the radical wing led by Jakobson started demanding increased political and economical rights.

 In the 1890s, the central government of the Russian Empire launched a Russification campaign in order to tie the Baltic governorates more closely to the empire administratively and culturally.
 Russian language replaced German and Estonian in most secondary schools and universities, and many societal activities in local languages were suppressed.
 In the late 1890s, prominent figures like Jaan Tõnisson and Konstantin Päts rose in a new surge of nationalism.
-In the early 20th century, Estonians started taking over their German-run town governments.
+By the early 20th century, Estonians started taking over their German-run town governments.

 During the 1905 Revolution, the first legal Estonian political parties were founded.
 An Estonian national congress was convened and demanded the unification of Estonian areas into a single autonomous territory and an end to Russification.
 The unrest was accompanied by both peaceful demonstrations and violent riots.
 The Tsarist government responded with a brutal crackdown; some 500 people were executed and hundreds more jailed or deported to Siberia.

-World War I and independence

 In 1917, following the collapse of the Russian Empire, the Russian Provisional Government yielded to popular demand and the two main Estonian-speaking governorates were merged into one Autonomous Governorate of Estonia, and the Estonian Provincial Assembly was then elected.
 Bolsheviks seized power in Estonia in November 1917, and disbanded the Provincial Assembly.
 However, the Provincial Assembly established the Salvation Committee, and during the short interlude between Russian retreat and German arrival, the committee declared the independence of Estonia on 24 February 1918, and formed the Estonian Provisional Government.
 German occupation immediately followed, but after Germany's capitulation in World War I, they were forced to return power to the Estonian government on 19 November 1918.